The Bizarre Reason Trump Is Picking A Fight With Anna Wintour

 Vanity Fair, which looks like it is on its last legs, is bending over backwards in apologizing for the minor hit they took at Crooked H. Anna Wintour, who was all set to be Amb to Court of St James’s & a big fundraiser for CH, is beside herself in grief & begging for forgiveness!— Donald J. Trump (@realDonaldTrump) December 28, 2017

-It makes sense that Trump would criticize the magazine for walking back its controversial video — an understandable PR move given the thousands of complaints.
-He's not much of an apologizer himself, and he's not particularly known for questioning or analyzing his own motives.
+It makes sense that Trump would criticise the magazine for walking back its controversial video — an understandable PR move given the thousands of complaints.
+He's not much of an apologiser himself, and he's not particularly known for questioning or analysing his own motives.

 One of the only on-the-record apologies we can find from Trump, which came after he made comments about sexual assault on Access Hollywood (which he recently claimed were inauthentic), has a defensive tone to it.
 "I’ve never said I'm a perfect person, nor pretended to be someone that I’m not," he said in a video statement back in October 2016.
 "I’ve said and done things I regret, and the words released today on this more than a decade-old video are one of them.
 Anyone who knows me, know these words don’t reflect who I am."
 He then brought up abuse allegations against Bill Clinton.